azcoov/azcoov.github.com/_posts/2012-03-02-link-developer-efficiency.md

 link: http://www.youtube.com/watch?v=OF5mGoKcm80
 ---

-I feel this sometimes developing for iOS, Android, and .NET.
+I feel link this sometimes developing for iOS, Android, and .NET.